bormaxi8080/osint-timeline/DRAFT.md

 reBot-DevArm.
 Open Source Robotic Arm for All Developers: https://github.com/eudk/rebot-devarm

+Carbon is an open source ERP, MES and QMS for manufacturing.
+Perfect for complex assembly, contract manufacturing, and configure to order manufacturing: https://github.com/crbnos/carbon

 **Thor** is an open source, 3D printed, 6 degrees of freedom robotic arm.
 Designed to be affordable and accessible, Thor is ideal for educational settings, makers, and robotics enthusiasts.
 With a height of 625mm it has the capacity to lift up to 750g.
 Its yaw-roll-roll-yaw-roll-yaw configuration is common in industrial manipulators: https://github.com/AngelLM/Thor/

 valveFM.
 Vintage FM radio TUI for streaming stations from radio-browser.info: https://github.com/Zorig/valveFM